 Birth Control Pills

 Some birth control pills may also help in alleviating period pain if hormonal imbalances cause cramps.
-This is because birth control can help balance your estrogen and progesterone levels, which then eases cramps (1).
+This is because hormonal birth control can help balance your estrogen and progesterone levels, which then eases cramps (1).

 The Bottom Line